 In spring, 2020 we joined CIFNAL, Collaborative Initiative for French Language Collections in North American Libraries, a cooperative run through the Center for Research Libraries to promote and facilitate the cooperative exchange of ideas and resources between Francophone and North American research libraries.
 Membership gives the French studies selector some colleagues around the nation to liaise with.
 CIFNAL members can obtain consortial pricing for expensive electronic resources.
 We bought Le Monde newspaper online 1944-2000 this way.

 Scholars travel to use the French studies collection at the University of Michigan libraries and we borrow items from U.M. via interlibrary loan.
 Their budget and their collection development expertise in French studies are much greater than ours.

 C. Relationships to Resources Treated in Other Policy Statements

-Africana, Asian, and Latin American bibliographers collect Francophone literature, history, and other Francophone titles about Africa, Asia, and Latin America
+Africana, Asian, Southeast Asian, and Latin American bibliographers collect Francophone literature, history, and other Francophone titles about Africa, Asia, SE Asia, and Latin America

 The art and music librarians collect French art and French music and works about these subjects.

 The philosophy librarian collects French philosophy titles.
 The French studies librarian may also.